 The Company's leaders, at all levels, should at all times have adequate records of set goals, risks, risk-mitigation measures and any adverse events within their area so that they can manage risks associated with their business on a satisfactory manner.

-The second-line functions also assist all managers in providing for good governance, and make independent assessments of the managers' handling and control of risk.
-KLP has also established an Internal Audit unit to provide the Board with an independent assessment of whether the internal control system is working.
+The second-line functions assist the front line in ensuring good risk management and internal control, and also make their own independent assessments.
+The internal audit function also provides the Board with an independent assessment of whether the internal control system is working.

 The Company condustc an annual review of risk management and internal control which is presented to the Board.
-The ORSA also includes an assessment of the suitability of the system.
+This assessment is also included as background to the ORSA.